Title

 Publications and Resources

 SAMHSA publishes Minority Fellowship eNews, a quarterly newsletter for MFP fellows and alumni.
-Access Minority Fellowship eNews, webinars and other resources, including a list of associations and other groups working to reduce disparities in behavioral health.
+Access Minority Fellowship eNews, webinars and other resources, including a list of associations and other groups working to improve behavioral health for populations with higher prevalence of behavioral health challenges and conditions.

 Publications and Resources